Efficient Classification of SARS-CoV-2 Spike Sequences Using Federated Learning: Proposed Approach

 A fixed-length numerical feature vector called One Hot Encoding (OHE) is proposed in~\cite{ali2021k,kuzmin2020machine}.
-It generates a $0-1$ vector based on the character's position in the sequence given $\Sigma$, where $\Sigma$ is "\textit{ACDEFGHIKLMNPQRSTVWXY}" unique characters in each sequence.
+It generates a binary ($0-1$) vector based on the character's position in the sequence given alphabet $\Sigma$, where $\Sigma$ is ``\textit{ACDEFGHIKLMNPQRSTVWXY}'', the unique characters in each sequence.
 The $0-1$ vectors for all characters are concatenated to make a single vector for a given sequence.
-For a given sequence $i$ of length $l$, the dimension of OHE based vector i.e., $\phi_i$ will be the following:
+For a given sequence $i$ of length $l$, the dimension of OHE based vector i.e., $\phi_i$ can be denoted by $\phi_i = \vert \Sigma \vert \times l$.